About Curtin University of Technology

 - Go Global program: opportunities for selected health sciences students to complete work placements in the Ukraine, India, South Africa and China.

-- Oyster: a program for undergraduate and postgraduate students to develop industry skills and contacts through workshops and events.
+- Oyster: a programme for undergraduate and postgraduate students to develop industry skills and contacts through workshops and events.

 Did you know?